 What Plantar Fasciitis Sufferers Need to Know About Standing Desks and Treadmill Desks

-As the longest-time sufferer of plantar fasciitis (8 years) and longest time user of treadmill desks (6 years) on the WorkWhileWalking staff, I end up fielding most of the questions we get from readers who suffer from some degree of fasciitis.
-In this blog post I’ll sum up my personal anecdotal experience as well as input we’ve received from numerous podiatrists, orthopedists, chiropractors, physical therapists, and massage therapists with extensive experience treating plantar fasciitis patients.
+As the longest-time sufferer of chronic plantar fasciitis (two decades) and longest-time user of treadmill desks (since 2009) on the WorkWhileWalking staff, I end up fielding most of the questions we get from readers who suffer from some degree of fasciitis.
+In this blog post, I’ll sum up my personal anecdotal experience as well as inputs we’ve received from numerous podiatrists, orthopedists, chiropractors, physical therapists, and massage therapists with extensive experience treating plantar fasciitis patients.
+If you’re dealing with foot pain outside of plantar fasciitis, be sure to read our more general article on 5 Ways to Keep Your Feet Happy While Using A Standing Desk.

 The Vicious Cycle for Overweight Sufferers